benmeller/security-journey/src/content/blog/tryhackme/cybersecurity101/windows-fundamentals.md

 * Searching `Other users` in the start menu or system settings.
 * Inspecting the directory `C:\Users`, which creates a folder when a user account is created and the user logs on to that machine
 * Using `Local User and Group Management` (or `lusrmgr.msc`)

+## User Account Control (UAC)

+UAC was introduced in Vista.
+The concept is that when an administrator user is using processes that don't require elevated permissions, then Windows will not grant it when the program is initially run.
+Only at a point where higher permissions are needed does it then prompt the user for admin access.

+## Other

+The rest of this lesson just covered settings/control panel, task manager.
+Not worth writing down any notes for that.

+And that brings us to the end of Windows Fundamentals Pt1.